BlockstreamResearch / bip-frost-dkg

 Our equality check protocol CertEq consists of every participant simply collecting a list of valid signatures on the session transcript from all n participants before finalizing the DKG session with some threshold public key as output.
 The list of signatures, also called a success certificate, can convince any other honest participant (ultimately at the time of a signing request) that the DKG session has indeed been successful.
 This is sufficient to exclude the catastrophic failure described in the previous section.

 These features make ChillDKG usable in a wide range of applications.
-As a consequence of this broad applicability, there will necessary be scenarios in which specialized protocols need less communication overhead and fewer rounds, e.g., when setting up multiple signing devices in a single location.
+As a consequence of this broad applicability, there will necessarily be scenarios in which specialized protocols need less communication overhead and fewer rounds, e.g., when setting up multiple signing devices in a single location.

 In summary, we aim for the following design goals:

-Why Robustness is not a Goal
+Why Robustness is Not a Goal

-While aborting leads to a significantly simpler protocol, the primary reason to abort in case of errors is that, we believe, trading robustness for non-exclusion is desirable in many settings: For example, consider a key generation ceremony for a threshold cold wallet intended store large amounts of Bitcoin.
-If it turns out that one of the devices participating appears non-responsive, e.g., due to a loss of network or a software bug, it will typically be desirable to prefer security over progress, and abort instead of forcing successful termination of the ceremony.
-Note that all a robust DKG protocol could achieve is to consider that device non-responsive and effectively exclude it from the DKG session, which degrades the setup already from the beginning from t-of-n to (t-1)-of-(n-1).
-While a warning can be presented to users in this case, users tend to misunderstand and ignore these.
+Moreover, we believe that it is preferable to err on the side of caution even in the case of benign failures.
+For example, consider a key generation ceremony for a threshold cold wallet intended to store large amounts of Bitcoin.
+If it turns out that one of the devices participating appears non-responsive, e.g., due to a loss of network or a software bug, users will typically prefer security to progress, and abort the protocol instead of forcing successful termination of the ceremony by excluding the device from the DKG session.
+While warnings can be presented to users in this case, users tend to misunderstand and ignore them.

 Even in distributed systems with strict liveness requirements, e.g., a system run by a large federation of nodes of which a majority is trusted, what is typically necessary for the liveness of the system is the continued ability to produce signatures.
 However, the setup of keys is typically performed in a one-time ceremony at the inception of the system (and possibly repeated in large time intervals, e.g., every few months).
 In other words, what is primarily required to ensure liveness in these applications is a robust signing protocol (and a solution for FROST exists [RRJSS22], and not a robust DKG protocol.